AntiMicroX/antimicrox/README.md

 ## Description

-antimicrox is a graphical program used to map gamepad keys to keyboard, mouse, scripts and macros.
+AntiMicroX is a graphical program used to map gamepad keys to keyboard, mouse, scripts and macros.
 You can use this program to control any desktop application with a gamepad on Linux.
 It can be also used for generating SLD2 configuration (useful for mapping atypical gamepads to generic ones like xbox360).

 Currently wy don't support Wayland ([#32](https://github.com/AntiMicroX/antimicrox/issues/32)) that your system has to be running an X environment in order to run this program.